Raster data

 What is raster data?

-Images and raster data represent measurements of reflected or emitted electromagnetic energy captured by a sensor on a drone, airplane, or satellite.
+Images and data represent measurements of reflected or emitted electromagnetic energy captured by a sensor on a drone, airplane, or satellite.
 Other types of imagery and raster data include scientific measurements of a location's properties, such as temperature and salinity at different water depths, elevation models, and seismic surveys.

 For an overview of types and uses of raster data go to Introduction to raster data